microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 # Exercises for Managing and Optimizing Azure SQL Managed Instance

 This is a pre-production version of exercises to manage and optimize Azure SQL Managed Instance.
+Exercises in this Module are dependent on exercises in Module 5 but are independent of other modules in this workshop.

 ## Prerequisites